 The more you focus on the core 20% of actions driving most of the results, the better those end results will be.
 I’ve relentlessly tested the marketing strategies and tactics presented within this crash course across thousands of ads, dozens of clients, and almost every genre imaginable, distilling the core 20% into the Ultimate Book Marketing Formula.

-We’ll dive into much more detail regarding its components during this crash course.
-But there’s one other formula that all book marketers should be familiar with that we need to cover first.
+We’ll go into much more detail regarding its components later in this guide.
+But there’s one additional formula that all book marketers should be familiar with that we need to cover first.

 The Internet Marketing Formula

 The Internet Marketing Formula is used to sell everything from soap to shoes to books.
 Here, I’ve adapted the terminology specifically to books:

 - We generate traffic to our book page via paid ads, social media, or dozens of other potential sources.
 This is also called “getting visibility.”

 - We convert these visitors into paying or borrowing readers via an on-genre cover, title, and blurb, solid reviews, and a competitive price.